ARMmbed/mbed-os-5-docs/docs/porting/connectivity/NetworkStack.md

 #### Errors

 Many functions of `NetworkStack` and `NetworkInterface` have return types of `nsapi_error_t`, which is a type used to represent error codes.
-You can see a list of these return codes [here](https://os.mbed.com/docs/v5.10/mbed-os-api-doxy/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba).
-You can view the integer values the error macros in [this file](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/nsapi_types.h).
-A negative error code indicates failure, while 0 indicates success.
+You can see a [list of these return codes](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba).
+You can view the [integer values of the error macros](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/nsapi_types.h).
+A negative error code indicates failure, and 0 indicates success.

 #### The `connect()` method

 High-level API calls to an implementation of a network-socket API are **identical** across networking protocols.
 The only difference is the interface object constructor and the method through which you connect to the network.
 For example, a Wi-Fi connection requires an SSID and password, a cellular connection requires an APN and Ethernet doesn't require any credentials.
-Each interface type may provide overloaded `connect()` method with required parameters, but it is preferred to offer these parameters as a configuration values to allow network interfaces to be changed just by changing configuration file.
+Each interface type may provide an overloaded `connect()` method with required parameters, but the preferred method is to offer these parameters as configuration values to allow the changing of network interfaces by changing a configuration file.

-Below is a demonstration with the code that connects to a network and relies that required configuration are provided:
+Below is a demonstration with the code that connects to a network and relies on the required provided configuration:

 ```C++ NOCI
     NetworkInterface *net = NetworkInterface::get_default_instance();